Rawd2020/My_Website/README.md

   - Server setup and domain name registered.
   - Listed site on Google and connected it to social networks.
   - Contact section fixed.
 People can now send me mail from the site.
-  - Video recorded and embeded in site using <video></video> tags.
+  - Video recorded and embedded in site using <video></video> tags.
   - About/Experience sections written out in full.
   - Blurb added to homepage.
   - Links to GitHub and LinkedIn added to contact section.
   - Basic non-dynamic styling added to site.

 V1.1 (09/06/2017):
-  - All px measurments in the style sheet were converted to em.
+  - All px measurements in the style sheet were converted to em.
   - The contact form was re-styled, moving all social media links to a div on the right and keeping the contact form on the left.
   - Google's Re-CAPTCHA was selected and implemented to protect the contact form from being spammed.
   - A README was created for the project.
   - A new favicon was designed for the website and has been added.
 This is now in the form of a PNG file instead of a JPEG.
   - The website scaling for mobile devices was fixed.
 The site is now usable on mobile but further testing of resolutions may be required.
-  - The universal 'Times New Roman' font was choosen as a temporary font for the site.
+  - The universal 'Times New Roman' font was chosen as a temporary font for the site.

 V2 (30/06/2017):
   - Changed font to the Google Raleway font.